wingersonMJ/Exercise_test_HRm/README.md

 Sooooooo, the question is: Can we take this existing HRm method and account for some other important participant characteristics?

 We identified earlier that HRt is univariably associated with only a few factors: PCSI score, age, Neck Disability Index score, and HADS depression score.
-If we wanted to add one more factor to the model, we could adjust for time since injury, even though it was not significant.
+If we wanted to add one more factor to the model, we could add time since injury, even though it was not significant.
 Adding time since injury essentially controls for the amount of 'recovery' that could've happened before the participant arrives in our lab for exercise testing.

-**Results of personalize predictive model (N=83 due to missing data in predictors):***
+**Results of personalized predictive model (N=83 due to missing data in predictors):**

 **Table E (not for text):** I was concerned about multicolinearity when including PCSI, time to visit, NDI and HADS depression subscores all in the same model.
 Oftentimes, these factors move together.
 However, VIF was low for all variables, so it must not be an issue.
 No need to include this information in the manuscript; I'm just showing David that I checked for VIF. :)
 | Feature  | Variance of Inflation Factor (VIF) |